aprilW0829/FemXpress/README.md

 ```

 ### Step3:
-You can visulization outut of FemXpress using the following procedures using txt in the previous step.
+You can visulization FemXpress's inference result using the following procedures using txt in the previous step.
 For instance:
 ```
 $ Rscript FemXpress_visulization.R --help
 Usage: subclusterX_visulization.R [options]